 The Monte Vista School phone number is 951-894-5085.
 Calls to the office will be answered between the hours of 7:30 a.m. and 4:00 p.m.
-The secretary or clerk will take messages.
+The secretary or clerk will take messages and make appointments.
 We cannot disturb the class to have a teacher come to the phone.
-You may email the teacher directly or leave a voice mail.